2020–2022 Serbian protests: Protest on 24 November 2021 against proposed changes to the expropriation and referendum laws

 On Wednesday 24 November a protest was held in Belgrade as a warning that the highways would be blocked by the citizens if the government passes the bills that some activists consider controversial, while the authorities respond that none of the bills targets the people or the environment.

 The Rio Tinto plans to build a lithium mine in the proximity of Loznica have been received with concerns by many environmental activists and scientists in the field.
 The activists consider that the proposed amendments to the Expropriation Law and Referendum Law are going to give the government more power in realizing these plans.

 A protest was organized by several environmental organizations.
 A few hours prior to it, the president of Serbia Aleksandar Vučić said that the proposed amendment to the Expropriation Law "has nothing to do with Rio Tinto".
 He said that the motive for changes to the law is the advancement of the big infrastructure projects that are being postponed because of the problems with the private property and the owners' requests for big financial compensations.

 The protesters brought signs with slogans related to the protection of the environment.
-Some of them read: "We want to breathe, and not to suffocate", "Polluters, you are not stronger than people", "Lithium in Levač – NO!", "We do not give Levač, we do not give Loznica, we do not give Serbia".
+Some of them read: "We want to breathe, and not to suffocate", "Polluters, you are not stronger than people", "Lithium in Levač – NO!", and "We do not give Levač, we do not give Loznica, we do not give Serbia".

 The protesters requested from the government to revoke the proposed changes to the Expropriation Law, that the foreign corporations are prohibited from exploiting natural resources, polluting and destroying fertile land, and for the people to be provided clear drinking water.
 At the request of the protest organizer, the gathered raised their keys into the air, as a symbolic gesture of showing that if the new bill is passed, their homes would be taken.

-Sava Manojlović, the president of the organization Kreni-Promeni said that the Expropriation Law and the Referendum Law have been created for Rio Tinto.
-"First it will be the residents of Jadar, but then what happens there could happen to any resident of Serbia … the government would take over their grandparents' property", he said.
+Sava Manojlović, the president of the organization Kreni-Promeni, said that the Expropriation Law and the Referendum Law have been created for Rio Tinto.
+"First it will be the residents of Jadar, but then what happens there could happen to any resident of Serbia ... the government would take over their grandparents' property", he said.
 He added that the highways in Serbia would be blocked if the laws are passed.
 "If Serbia wants to move forward, it first must stop", Manojlović said.